emarsden/dash-mpd-cli/README.md

 whilst at the gym.
 The programme is published as a DASH stream on the broadcaster’s “replay” service, but network service at the gym is sometimes poor.
 First world problems!

+> [!WARNING]
-The author is not the morality police nor a lawyer, but please note that redistributing media content that you have not produced may, depending on the publication licence, be a breach of intellectual property laws.
+> The author is not the morality police nor a lawyer, but please note that redistributing media
+> content that you have not produced may, depending on the publication licence, be a breach of
+> intellectual property laws.
 Also, circumventing DRM may be prohibited in some countries.

 ## License